Alexander Stadium: 2017–present

 In June 2017, during the preparation of the Birmingham bid for the 2022 Commonwealth Games, the Birmingham bid committee proposed to renovate Alexander Stadium and use it for hosting the athletics and ceremonies of the Games.

 On 11 April 2018, British Prime Minister Theresa May announced that £70 million (approx. USD $90 million) of investment would be earmarked to transform the Alexander Stadium into a world-class athletics venue for the 2022 Commonwealth Games, during which it will seat 40,000 spectators.
 In October 2018, British engineering and designing firm Arup was chosen by the Birmingham City Council to redesign the stadium.
 British construction firm Mace was chosen to manage the stadium renovation project.

 On 21 June 2019, Birmingham City Council released the images and plans for renovating the Alexander Stadium and claimed that it would create a legacy asset for the Perry Barr area.

 On 30 January 2020, Birmingham City Council's planning committee approved the renovation plans of the Alexander Stadium which would cost £72 million.
-After the games, the temporary stands around the track bends will be removed, leaving the two permanent stands seating 18,000, with the option of extending to 40,000 for major events.
+After the games, the temporary stands around the track bends were removed, leaving the two permanent stands seating 18,000, with the option of extending to 40,000 for major events.
 In March 2020, the city council chose the Northern Irish firm McLaughlin & Harvey to redevelop the stadium.

-Birmingham 2022 Commonwealth Games
+2022 Commonwealth Games

-Alexander Stadium was the main venue for athletics, para-athletics as well as holding the opening and closing ceremonies.

-The redeveloped stadium included temporary seating and facilities to accommodate the games.
-Birmingham City Council will remove these and reopen the stadium in legacy format by April 2023.
+Alexander Stadium was the main venue for athletics, para-athletics as well as holding the opening and closing ceremonies of the 2022 Commonwealth Games.
+The redeveloped stadium included temporary seating and facilities to accommodate the Games.